Last updated on March 3rd, 2020 at 11:18 am

 The future of the mobile web

 As discussed earlier, the Web will go mobile, if for no other reason than the number of mobile handsets in worldwide circulation.
-This presents challenges for the classical desktop web because it represents a threat of division of content by a demarcation of mobile and non-mobile websites.
+This presents challenges for the classical desktop web because it represents a threat to the division of content by a demarcation of mobile and non-mobile websites.

 The mobile device and service provider industry – cell phone, PDA and wireless deliverers, in other words, handheld devices and providers – is in a state of both flux and consolidation.